-It should be common knowledge that you can (or at least could) get spare parts for pretty much every major component of a Fairphone 2.
+It should be common knowledge that you can get spare parts for pretty much every major component of a Fairphone.
 Broken camera?
 Just remove the old camera module and stick in a new one.
 Broken charger port?
 Same story.
-Even the display can be swapped without so much as a screwdriver.
+Even the display can be swapped without so much as a screwdriver (at least in case of the Fairphone 2).

 But what about the main module?
 The one with the CPU and memory and storage where all the pictures and browser history, apps and contacts live?
 The soul of the phone?
 Surely that can't be easily replaced?